yanqiangyu/Games/README.md

 Development Log:

+05/24/2020	People start playing the single player game now and gave some really good feedback on
+		usability.
+I tweaked the AI so that it will use more heuristics instincts from human players and more defensive in game play.

 05/21/2020      Reoganized the Game Engine and plugged in AI.
 The game tree evaluation is implemted
                 with random path explorers with decision based on simple min-max heuristic rules.
 		Further tweaking the algorithm can produce AI players of differnt styles of play.